miyahu/Backup-on-Bucket/README.md

 # Backup-on-Bucket

-## It's a simple shell script wrapper for backuping on Google Storage.
+## A simple shell script wrapper for backuping on Google Storage.

 ### features